muyuWang/3H-NeRF/README.md

 `novel_view2.png` shows the top view, front view and up view.

 Our method can also support pose editing. `original_pose.mp4` is the evalution results with its original pose. `new_edited_pose.mp4` is the video generated with an edited posed and `fixed_pose.mp4` is generated with a fixed pose.
-You can play them simultaneously for better comparison.
+You can play them simultaneously for better comparison as `play_together.mp4`.